ETHSydney/Ethereum-training/solidity/README.md

     function testSetTrue() returns (bool result) {
         bool testBool = false;
-        setTrue(testBool);
-        return testBool;
+        setTrue(testBool);  // testBool is passed by value so remains false return testBool;    // returns false
     }
 }
 ```

 #### Type inference

+`var` is now deprecated.
+You should instead explicitly declare the variable type.
 Variable types can be inferred when they are initialised at declaration.
 ```
 contract TestInfer {
-    function test() returns (bool result) {
+    function test() public pure returns (bool result) {
         var someBool = false;
-        var anotherBool = true;
+        bool anotherBool = true;
-        var someString = "this can not be returned as it's a string not a bool";

-        return anotherBoolType;
+        return someBool;
     }
 }
 ```